-- → Develop individualized visual, tactile, and auditory supports to reinforce and remind children of expectations. - → Provide monitoring and individual assistance to reinforce lessons and redirect as needed. - → Provide supports for social communication throughout the day (visuals, core board, AAC, signs) - → Collaborate with therapists and service providers to determine strategies for meeting a range of needs.
+- → Develop individualized visual, tactile, and auditory supports to reinforce and remind children of expectations. - → Provide monitoring and individual assistance to reinforce lessons and redirect as needed. - → Provide supports for social communication throughout the day (visuals, core board, AAC, signs) - → Collaborate with therapists and service providers and families to determine strategies and monitor progress.